 Knowledge transfer is our mission

-PETROLERN Training designs and delivers practical courses on a wide range of topics related to subsurface engineering, reservoir engineering and geosciences.
+PETROLERN Training designs and delivers practical courses on a wide range of topics related to subsurface engineering and geosciences.
 Our public courses are available in different locations around the world, providing maximum accessibility and convenience to our clients.
 Customized, in-house courses are designed to fit our clients’ specific needs and involve the most knowledgeable international experts to fulfill the requirements.
 As of today, PETROLERN has conducted more than 200 public and in-house courses on different topics for a variety of companies in several locations.

 Other Available Courses